 Which photo editing app is right for me?

-Depending on what you’re looking for, here are our quickfire recommendations for how to choose the right photo editing app.
+Depending on what you’re looking for, here are our quickfire recommendations for choosing the right photo editing app.

 If you’re looking for deep, granular editing that’s similar to desktop editing software: